rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 #### 3.16.6.1  Configure the Key Broker to use a KMIP-compliant Key Management Server

-The Key Broker immediately after installation will be configured to use a filesystem key management solution.
+The Key Broker can be configured to use a 3rd-party KMIP key manager as part of installation using optional kbs.env installation variables.
+Without using these variables, the Key Broker will be configured to use a filesystem key management solution.
 This should be used only for testing and POC purposes; using a secure 3rd-party Key management Server should be used for production deployments.

 To configure the Key Broker to point to a 3rd-party KMIP-compliant Key Management Server:

-1. Copy the KMIP server’s client certificate, client key and root ca certificate into `/opt/kms/configuration/` on the Key Broker
+1. Copy the KMIP server’s client certificate, client key and root ca certificate into `/opt/kbs/configuration/` on the Key Broker

 2. Change the ownership of these files to `kms:kms`

     ```shell
-    chown kms:kms /opt/kms/configuration/*
+    chown kms:kms /opt/kbs/configuration/*
     ```

 3. Configure the variables for kmip support as below

     ```shell
-    kms config key.manager.provider com.intel.kms.keystore.kmip.KMIPKeyManager
+    kbs config key.manager.provider com.intel.kbs.keystore.kmip.KMIPKeyManager
-    kms config kmip.server.address <IP>
+    kbs config kmip.server.address <IP>
-    kms config kmip.server.port <PORT>
+    kbs config kmip.server.port <PORT>
-    kms config kmip.ca.certificates.path <path to kmip ca certificate>
+    kbs config kmip.ca.certificates.path <path to kmip ca certificate>
-    kms config kmip.client.certificate.path <path to kmip client certificate>
+    kbs config kmip.client.certificate.path <path to kmip client certificate>
-    kms config kmip.client.key.path <path to kmip client key>
+    kbs config kmip.client.key.path <path to kmip client key>
     ```

 4. Restart the Key Broker for the settings to take effect

     ```shell
-    kms restart
+    kbs stop
+    kbs start
     ```

 ### 3.16.7  Importing Verification Service Certificates